anewstead/anewstead.react/README.md

 In NextJs the **pages** folder is reserved to define routes.
 It's also where you load server side content/data to be static rendered.
 Building on this we implicitly separate page data from page display.
-Meaning each **page** acts as a data layer with absolute minimum JSX markup,
+Meaning each **page** file acts as a data layer with absolute minimum JSX markup,
-I.E. it should pass through data to other component.
+I.E. it passes data to other display component.
 E.G. website.com/about = src/pages/about > instantiates > src/layout/about ...and so on

 In a standard React/ non-NextJs App we simply follow the same concept and folder names.